apellicerep/intro/index.md

 <img src="Random-Quote-Generator-550.png" alt="test"
 	title="test" width="550" height="550" />

-This is the 1th project done during my training as a developer in the Teechdegree Fullstack Javascript.
+This is the 1th project that I've done during my training as a developer in the Teechdegree Fullstack Javascript.

 This project, displays random famous quotes each time a button is clicked, also every interval the backgroundColor and the quotes changes randomly.
 #### [Know More +](https://github.com/apellicerep/Random_Quote_Generator)